 Activity levels and workload

 The workload of the committees supported by the Committee Office is determined by decisions of the Senate and of the committees themselves.
-During this financial year, the Committee Office again faced a significant workload in terms of the number of committees and inquiries supported, although the level of committee activity stabilised a little below the extreme peaks of recent years.
-The highest number of inquiries managed at one time was 73 in August 2017.
+During this reporting period, the Committee Office again faced a significant workload in terms of the number of committees and inquiries supported, although the level of committee activity tapered as the 2019 election approached.
+The highest number of inquiries managed at one time was 66 in August 2018.

 Submissions, public hearings and witnesses

-The continuing significant workload of committee secretariats during 2017–18 is evident in the administrative support provided to committees in relation to the processes committees use to collect evidence.
-This included processing 7,388 submissions (compared to 9,208 in 2016–17).
-This figure does not include the more than 30,000 emails and form letters linked to various campaigns, such as those directed against the proposed radioactive waste facility that was the subject of an inquiry by the Economics References Committee.
-In addition, secretariats arranged 356 public hearings (including 83 estimates hearings) at which 6,972 witnesses appeared (including 3,283 witnesses at estimates hearings).
-Secretariats also supported committees by arranging 696 private meetings and 16 site inspections.
+The continuing significant workload of committee secretariats during the first half of 2018–19 is evident in the administrative support provided to committees in relation to the processes committees use to collect evidence.
+This included processing 5,400 submissions.
+This figure does not include the more than 9,000 emails and form letters linked to various campaigns such as those received in the course of the inquiry into the Sex Discrimination Amendment (Removing Discrimination Against Students) Bill 2018.
+In addition, secretariats arranged 286 public hearings (including 61 estimates hearings) at which 5,952 witnesses appeared (including 2,641 witnesses at estimates hearings).
+Secretariats also supported committees by arranging 522 private meetings and 11 site inspections.

 References and reports

-The office supported committees in preparing and tabling a total of 206 reports.
-Figure 12 indicates clearly how the election cycle influences the workload of Senate committees.
-The two low points in the graph coincide with the beginning of a new Parliament.
+The office supported committees to table a total of 172 reports.
+Figure 14 indicates clearly how the election cycle influences the workload of Senate committees.
+The two low points in the graph coincide with election years.

 The quality of reports remains inherently difficult to measure as each report, while initially drafted by Committee Office staff is, in the end, a committee document which reflects the views of senators undertaking the inquiry.
-Nevertheless, feedback from senators and some participants in inquiries suggests that, despite the pressure created by the volume of reports, the high quality of committee reports continues to be maintained.
+Nevertheless, feedback from senators and some participants in inquiries suggests that, despite the pressure created by the volume and short time frame of many inquiries, the high quality of committee reports continues to be maintained.
 This was achieved through the dedication and expertise of secretariat staff, on occasion supplemented by staff from other areas of the department providing research and drafting assistance.

 The provision of information to the public about the work of Senate committees is an area of ongoing focus for the Committee Office.

-The office continued to work with SPIO on projects to improve systems for writing reports and managing the high volume of answers to questions on notice provided to committees during estimates.
-Progress was also made on providing live updates about Senate estimates hearings.
-This will be fully implemented in 2018–19.
+The office continued to work with the Senate Public Information Office on projects to improve systems for writing reports and managing the high volume of answers to questions on notice provided to committees during estimates.
+Live Estimates, an online platform for providing live updates about Senate estimates hearings, was fully implemented.